Ensemble distributional forecasting for insurance loss reserving: Results and discussion

 The distribution of the Log Score received by SLP, BMV, EW (i.e., the equally weighted ensemble) is illustrated in Figure \ref{LP0COMPLS}.
 Even without any partition of the validation set for training combination weights, the linear pool ensemble achieves a higher average Log Score than its competing strategies (which means it is preferred), with similar variability in performance.

 The performance of different methods in each accident period is illustrated in Figure \ref{LP0COMPLSACC}, which shows the Log Score by accident periods being calculated using \eqref{LSAPEquation}, averaging over 100 simulations.
 The SLP strictly outperforms the BMV in all accident periods.
-Although the BMV, which is the smoothing spline with Log-Normal distributional assumption (i.e., $\text{SP}_{LN}$) in this example, has the highest \textbf{average} Log Score among the component models, it does not yield the best performance in every accident period.
-For instance, the BMV under-performs the PPCF model in accident periods 2 and 3, and it is beaten by Log-Normal GLM in accident period 5.
+Although the BMV, which is the GAMLSS model with Log-Normal distributional assumption (i.e., $\text{GAMLSS}_{LN}$) in this example, has the highest \textbf{average} Log Score among the component models, it does not yield the best performance in every accident period.
+For instance, the BMV under-performs the PPCF model in accident periods 3, and it is beaten by ZAGA GLM in earlier accident periods.
 Therefore, the common model selection strategy, which relies on the BMV to generate predictions for all accident periods, might not be the optimal solution.

 Additionally, the SLP strictly outperforms the equally weighted ensemble after accident period 20.
 The under-performance of the equally weighted ensemble might be explained by the relatively poor performance of several models in late accident periods, which drag down the Log Score attained by the equally weighted ensemble.
+This relative poor performance is due to the fact that some models are more sensitive to data scarcity in more immature (later) accident years.
+For instance, the cross-classified models assume a separate parameter for each accident period, and later accident periods have little data available for training.
 Therefore, despite the simplicity of the equally weighted ensemble, blindly assigning equal weight to all component models tends to ignore the difference in the component models' strengths and might increase the risk of letting a few inferior models distort the ensemble's performance.